 - Foundational cracks or leveling issues.
 In some cracks that are really bad, or when the house has settled one way too much, there might be severe structural damage there, which is very costly to fix.

 - Plumbing problems or sewage issues.
-Whether it is just a leaky pipe, or a more sever matter that is known about, they all should be brought to light, that way the buyer has the opportunity to investigate it further if they wish.
-Some of the more expensive major repairs seems to come through water damage of some kind.
+Whether it is just a leaky pipe or a more severe matter that is known about, they all should be brought to light, that way the buyer has the opportunity to investigate it further if they wish.
+Some of the more expensive major repairs seem to come through water damage of some kind.

 - Heating and HVAC.
 Any issues or irregularities in the heating or cooling systems definitely need to be addressed.

-- Experiences with insects, critters or bugs.
-Which includes problems with termites, ants, cockroaches, rats, or moles – all of them need to informed of to your potential buyers.
+- Experiences with insects, critters, or bugs.
+This includes problems with termites, ants, cockroaches, rats, or moles – all of them need to informed of to your potential buyers.
 Consider hiring Terminix in Los Angeles pest professionals to take care of those problems before you put your home on the market.